 Serving as the basic unit of social organization in the Philippines, the extended family consists of parents, their children, grandparents, unmarried or widowed aunts and uncles, and cousins.
-Filipino families play a central role in the lives of their members and serve as the individual's primary source of identity, social status. political affiliation. and financial success.
-Both Christian and Muslim Filipinos trace their descent bilaterally through both their Traditionally, parents.

-families unite around the mother, who is expected to take responsibility for most decisions and everyday matters in the domestic sphere but respect the father as ultimate household authority.
+Filipino families play a central role in the lives of their members and serve as the individual's primary source of identity, social status, political affiliation. and financial success.
+Both Muslim Christian and Filipinos trace their descent bilaterally through both their parents.
+Traditionally, families unite around the mother, who is expected to take responsibility for most decisions and everyday matters in the domestic sphere but respect the father as ultimate household authority.